These pages have information for teachers commencing employment in remote schools and information to assist school leaders in supporting new recruits.

 - Prior to commencement: provides information and resources about teaching in the Northern Territory, for access before taking up your teaching post.

-- On arrival: provides details about a central orientation program and local induction at your new school.
+- On arrival: provides details about an orientation program and local induction at your new school.

 - Ongoing support: outlines processes in place to provide you with continuing support including professional learning and networking with colleagues.